-Residential villa estate parcels must adhere to the Guenoc Valley District guiding documents that outline site and development restrictions.
+Residential villa estate parcels must adhere to the Guenoc Valley District Governing Documents (see section 6.1) that outline site and development restrictions.
 As stated within these documents, each residential villa estate parcel is restricted to a maximum 1.5 acre development area, regardless of parcel size.
-In addition, regardless of parcel size or oak woodland coverage, no more than 1 acre of oak woodlands can be removed within maximum 1.5 acre development area.
-It is expected that, in most cases, the development area will be less than 1.5 acres and the removal of oak woodlands within will be less than 1 acre.
+In addition, regardless of parcel size or oak woodland coverage, no more than 1 acre of oak woodlands can be removed within the maximum 1.5 acre development area.
+It is expected that, in most cases, the development area will be less than 1.5 acres and the removal of oak woodlands within it will be less than 1 acre.

-The development area shall be determined by aggregating the coverage of primary and accessory structures, such as garages, barns, sheds, and guest houses; swimming pools, hot tubs, and other outdoor water features; private water storage tanks or cisterns; overhead protected coverings, such as trellises; decks; and hardscapes, such as patios, walkways, or driveways (not including the road in which it serves).
-The parcel coverage shall not include underground accessory structures, such as septic, gas, electrical or water lines; landscaping; agriculture, such as vineyards or orchards; or Resort-wide functions, such as community water tanks or alternative energy production areas.
+The development area shall be determined by aggregating the coverage of primary and accessory structures, such as garages, barns, sheds, and guest houses; swimming pools, hot tubs, and other outdoor water features; recreational amenities such as tennis courts, croquet courts, bocce ball courts, or lawn bowling; private water storage tanks or cisterns; overhead protected coverings, such as trellises; decks; and hardscapes, such as patios, walkways, or driveways (not including the road in which it serves).
+The parcel coverage shall not include underground accessory structures, such as septic, electrical or water lines; landscaping; agriculture, such as vineyards or orchards; or Resort-wide functions, such as community water tanks or alternative energy production areas.